charlesreid1-com/hooks.charlesreid1.com/README.md

 then visit `localhost:8080` in your browser.

-If you have Python 2, run `python -m SimpleHTTPServer 8080`, then run `alias python='python3'`
+If you are running Python 2, you should run `python -m SimpleHTTPServer 8080`

+But _really_ you should run `alias python='python3'`

 ## Modify Content